turboscrew/rpi_stub/Readme.txt

   reserved exclusively for the stub.
 - The double vectoring adds exception latency, especially for IRQ.
-- Watchpoints work with newer gdb-versions that can do single-stepping, without stub support, using breakpoints, but seems like the untested single-stepping of rpi_stub works too - at least to some extent.
+- Watchpoints work with newer gdb-versions that can do single-stepping, without stub support, using breakpoints, but seems like the totally untested single-stepping of rpi_stub might work too - at least to some extent.
   Single-stepping is needed for continuing from watchpoint.
 If single-stepping doesn't work, it's possible to remove watchpoint, set breakpoint for one step, continue ('cont'-command), remove the breakpoint, reinstall the watchpoint and continue.
-At least newer 'gdb-multiarch'-versions can do single-stepping.

 Breakpoint #0x7ffc and #0x7ffb can be used for sending messages to gdb client.
 The pointer to the string needs to be in r0.